nunchistudio/blacksmith/documentation/options/pubsub/nats.md

   **Required:** yes

-- ` Broker`: The queue used by the scheduler to receive the jobs forwarded by the gateway.
+- ` Subscription`: The queue used by the scheduler to receive the jobs forwarded by the gateway.
 We leverage NATS queues to benefit a single active consumer when deploying in distributed environments.
 This allows to receive messages only once, and therefore do not have duplicated data.

   **Required:** yes